raphaelmourad/TADreg/README.md

-# TADreg
-TADreg : A versatile regression framework for TAD identification, differential analysis and prediction
+# TADreg: A versatile regression framework for TAD identification, differential analysis and prediction

 # Overview
 We propose a versatile regression framework which not only identifies TADs in a fast and accurate manner, but also detects